 - Completed — all the orders your drivers accepted and completed (paid and unpaid);

-- Cancelled by driver — all orders your drivers cancelled (because of a passenger did not show up, because a driver was offline, or because there was no trip confirmation).
+- Cancelled by driver — all orders your drivers cancelled (because of a customer did not show up, because a driver was offline, or because there was no trip confirmation).

-- Cancelled by passenger — all orders accepted by your drivers but cancelled by passengers (because a passenger decided not to go, or because there was no taxi arriving at the pickup point).
+- Cancelled by customer — all orders accepted by your drivers but cancelled by customers (because a customer decided not to go, or because there was no taxi arriving at the pickup point).

-- Cancelled by operator — all orders accepted by your drivers, but cancelled by a dispatcher for whatever reason.
+- Cancelled by operator — all orders accepted by your drivers, but cancelled by an operator for whatever reason.

 This knowledge enables well-targeted problem shooting for the company.
 For instance, if all the canceled orders are coming from the drivers, it’s time to work hard on drivers engagement or to hire more drivers because there is a possibility your client base is growing quicker than your fleet.